Strength of the Upper Bounds for the Edge-Weighted Maximum Clique Problem: Computational comparison

-Figure~\ref{fig:comp_gap_density_100} illustrates the influence of graph density on the percentage gap of the two upper bounds, focusing specifically on instances with $|V| = 100$, using a box plot representation.
-Each group consists of $10$ instances, and $6$ different colorings are considered for each instance, thus resulting in a total of $60$ observations per group.
-Subfigure~\subref{subfig:comp_gap_density_1} shows results for densities from 10\% to 90\%, while Subfigure~\subref{subfig:comp_gap_density_2} focuses on high-density values from 91\% to 99\%.
-The results show that both upper bounds perform worst at moderate densities (below 70\%).
-Conversely, for denser graphs, a monotonic decrease in the median gap is observed, with the lowest values—around 10\%—attained for highly dense instances ($\mu = 0.99$).
-As the box plots reveal, both~$UB_1$ and~$UB_2$ exhibit weak performance across most density levels, with the median gap exceeding 40\% for nearly all density values.
-Notably, sparse graphs appear to be more challenging than dense ones: for 10\%-dense instances, both bounds reach a median gap close to 80\%.
-Finally, and in line with the results observed for the DIMACS instances, the box plots confirm that~$UB_2$ consistently outperforms~$UB_1$ in terms of percentage gap, regardless of the edge density or size of the graph.
+Figure~\ref{fig:comp_opt_ratio_density_100} illustrates the influence of graph density on the strength ratio of the three upper bounds, focusing specifically on instances with $|V| = 100$, using a box plot representation.
+Hence, each group consists of $10$ instances.
+Subfigure~\subref{subfig:comp_opt_ratio_density_1} shows results for densities from 10\% to 90\%, while Subfigure~\subref{subfig:comp_opt_ratio_density_2} focuses on high-density values from 91\% to 99\%.
+The results show that both upper bounds perform worst at low to moderate densities (below 70\%).
+Conversely, for denser graphs, a monotonic decrease in the median strength ratio is observed, with the lowest values—around $1.02$—attained for highly dense instances ($\mu = 0.99$).
+As the box plots reveal, all the upper bounds exhibit weak performance across most density levels for the instances with $|V|=100$, with considerable median strength ratios for nearly all density values.
+Notably, sparse graphs appear to be more challenging than dense ones: for 10\%-dense instances, both $\UB_1$ and $\UB_2$ have a median ratio of more than $3$, while that of $\UB_3$ is approximately $4,6$.
+Finally, and in line with the results observed for the DIMACS instances, the box plots confirm that~$\UB_2$ consistently outperforms~$\UB_1$ and $\UB_3$ in terms of strength ratio, regardless of the edge density or size of the graph.

-Figure \ref{fig:boxplot_comparison_nodes} illustrates the percentage difference between the two upper bounds across different instance sizes ($|V|$) on randomly generated graphs.
-It can be noticed that, as $|V|$ increases from 10 to 90 vertices, there is an upward trend in the median difference, accompanied by increasing variability.
-This indicates that the bounds tend to diverge more in larger instances, in favor of $UB_2$.
-Nonetheless, results on this kind of instances reveal a less pronounced advantage for $UB_2$ in terms of solution quality, with respect to those on the DIMACS instances.
-Indeed, even though across all the instance sizes $UB_2$ is observed to be smaller, on average, than $UB_1$, such difference is below $10$\% for small graphs (up to $20$ vertices).

-Figure~\ref{fig:boxplot_comparison_densities} focuses on RANDOM instances with $|V| = 100$ and illustrates the relationship between graph density and the percentage difference between the two upper bounds, using a box plot representation.
-Each group corresponds to 10 instances, and 6 different colorings are considered for each instance, resulting in a total of 60 observations per group.
-The box plots reveal a pattern of increasing difference up to approximately 70\% density, followed by a slight decline.
-The right subfigure highlights high-density instances, with density values ranging from 91\% to 99\%.
-In this range, a clear decreasing trend emerges: the median percentage difference drops from around 23.5\% at 91\% density to nearly 2\% at 99\%.